iluwatar/java-design-patterns/intercepting-filter/README.md

 ## Programmatic Example

-The Intercepting Filter design pattern is a Java EE pattern that creates pluggable filters to process common services in a standard manner without requiring changes to core request processing code.
+Intercepting Filter is a pattern that creates pluggable filters to process common services in a standard manner without requiring changes to core request processing code.
 These filters can perform tasks such as authentication, logging, data compression, and encryption.

 In the provided code, we can see an example of the Intercepting Filter pattern in the `App`, `FilterManager`, `Client`, and various `Filter` classes.